riceissa/issarice.com/wiki/vim.md

 In editing Wikipedia, I've also found it useful to learn [CUA keybindings](https://en.wikipedia.org/wiki/IBM_Common_User_Access) like `Ctrl`-`→`, `Ctrl`-`Backspace`, and so forth, which can be used directly on browsers like Firefox.
 This suffices for most editing tasks, and I have [It's All Text!](https://addons.mozilla.org/en-US/firefox/addon/its-all-text/) installed and set up to open GVim for more complicated tasks (like search-and-replace), where dealing with long lines in Vim is preferable to dealing with such tasks in the browser's text field.
-I've also found Emacs useful (with a bit of practice) if I am dealing with a file that neither Vim nor a CUA editor can easily deal with.
+I've also found Emacs useful (with a bit of practice[^evil]) if I am dealing with a file that neither Vim nor a CUA editor can easily deal with.

 # From my old .vimrc